cis3296f22/03-lemonadestand/README.md

 - You will see Hello World! on your terminal.

 # How to contribute
-Follow this project board to know the latest status of the project: [https://github.com/orgs/cis3296f22/projects/105/views/1]([https://github.com/orgs/cis3296f22/projects/105/views/1])
+Follow this project board to know the latest status of the project: [Project Board](https://github.com/orgs/cis3296f22/projects/105/views/1)

 ### How to build
 - Use this github repository: ...